Johnfire45/UniReq/context.md

 - **Solution**: UniReq provides statistics and unique request catalog
 - **Benefit**: Insights into application architecture and user flows

-**Workflow**:
+**Enhanced Workflow**:
 1. Enable passive monitoring during normal application use
 2. Review statistics to understand request patterns
-3. Analyze unique requests to map application functionality
+3. Analyze unique requests to map application functionality with target information
-4. Export data for reporting or further analysis
+4. Export data with enhanced UX for reporting or further analysis
-5. Use filtering controls to focus on specific time periods
+5. Use intelligent filtering controls to focus on specific time periods

 ## Benefits and Value Proposition